 The Chiefs have young stars Jamaal Charles, Dwayne Bowe and Tony Moeaki on offense and excellent youngsters such as Eric Berry, Glenn Dorsey, Brandon Flowers and Brandon Carr on defense.
-The team has drafted well in recent years and appears to have drafted well in 2011.
-Rookies such as Jon Baldwin, Rodney Hudson, Justin Houston and Allen Bailey seem as though they have a chance to contribute right away.
+The team has drafted well in recent years and appears to have drafted well in 2011 as well.
+Rookies such as Jon Baldwin, Rodney Hudson, Justin Houston and Allen Bailey all seem like they have a chance to contribute right away.

 It is a very well-coached club, so player development should come quickly.